superfaceai/passport-twitter-oauth2/README.md

 Twitter OAuth 2.0 implementation specifics:

 - [PKCE](https://datatracker.ietf.org/doc/html/rfc7636) is required
-- OAuth2 client credentials must be passed via Authorization header for private client types
+- OAuth2 client credentials must be passed via Authorization header for `confidential` client types

 This module lets you authenticate using Twitter in your Node.js applications.
 By plugging into Passport, Twitter authentication can be easily and